apache/flink/docs/dev/table/hive/hive_streaming.md

 ## Hive Table As Temporal Tables

-Starting from Flink 1.11.0, you can use a Hive table as temporal table and join streaming data with it.
+You can use a Hive table as temporal table and join streaming data with it.
 Please follow the [example]({{ site.baseurl }}/dev/table/streaming/temporal_tables.html#temporal-table) to find out how to join a temporal table.

 When performing the join, the Hive table will be cached in TM memory and each record from the stream is looked up in the Hive table to decide whether a match is found.
 You don't need any extra settings to use a Hive table as temporal table.
 But optionally, you can configure the TTL of the Hive table cache with the following property.
 After the cache expires, the Hive table will be scanned again to load the latest data.